Coke Zero Sugar 400: 1980–1997

 From 1959 to 1997, the race was scheduled to begin in the morning (10:00 a.m. or 11:00 a.m. eastern).
 This was to avoid hot summer temperatures and the frequent mid-afternoon thunderstorms in Florida.
 It was also a "chamber of commerce" goodwill effort by track management to boost the local tourism industry.
-It left ample time in the afternoon for fans to depart the speedway and visit the nearby beaches and attractions.
+Barring any lengthy delays, it left ample time in the afternoon for fans to depart the speedway and visit the nearby beaches and attractions.
 Participants were even said to have exploited the time to also visit the beaches with their families, treating the event as a mini-vacation from the busy grind of the racing season.

 During live ESPN telecasts, the term "Breakfast at Daytona" was used, a gesture to NBC's popular "Breakfast at Wimbledon", taking place the same weekend.
 The 1997 race was the final time the 400 was scheduled to begin in the morning and run during the daytime.

 1998–2019

 In July 1997, Daytona International Speedway announced a massive lighting project to be constructed by MUSCO lighting, the same company that installed lights at Charlotte.
-Plans called for the 1998 Pepsi 400 to be held under-the-lights in primetime.
+In 1998, the race was subtitled the "Pepsi 400 at Daytona" (to differentiate it from another race titled the Pepsi 400, held at Michigan during that time frame.)
+Plans called for the Pepsi 400 to be held under-the-lights in primetime.
 Going forwards, the race would typically be scheduled for Saturday night of July 4 weekend, and created the potential for more comfortable conditions for fans, and a larger primetime television audience.
-It would be the longest speedway with a night race, and the first restrictor-plate race held at night.

-On July 4, 1998, however, the race had to be postponed.
-Wildfires in Florida consumed the surrounding areas, and the track was converted into a firefighters' staging area.
-Track officials rescheduled the race for October 17, and the race was successfully held under the lights for the first time, in front of a near-sellout crowd–a first for the event.
+On the day of the scheduled race, wildfires in Florida consumed the surrounding areas, and the track had to be converted into a firefighters' staging area.
+Track officials rescheduled the race for October 17.
+In front of a near-sellout crowd–a first for the event, it became the longest speedway with a night race, and the first restrictor-plate race held at night.
 In 1999, the race returned to the traditional July 4 weekend slot and continues to be scheduled as a night race.

-From 1998 to 2002, the race was subtitled the "Pepsi 400 at Daytona" to differentiate it from another race titled the Pepsi 400, held at Michigan during that time frame.
-In 2008, the long partnership with PepsiCo ended, and the race sponsorship changed to Coca-Cola.
-For the next ten seasons, the race would be called the Coke Zero 400, highlighting the Coke Zero brand.

-Since 2002, the NASCAR Xfinity Series Firecracker 250 race is held on Friday night.
+In 2008, the long partnership with PepsiCo ended.
+As part of a multi-year deal, The Coca-Cola Company became the exclusive beverage supplier of ISC tracks, including Daytona.
+Title sponsorship for this race was also included, with the Coca-Cola Zero Sugar brand having been used each year.

 During the 2010 race, NASCAR Chief Marketing Officer Steve Phelps was featured on the CBS reality show Undercover Boss.
 Scenes from the program were filmed at the race weekend.